wavefrontHQ/docs/pages/doc/dashboards_interacting.md

 ![time window](images/time_window.png)

 When you log in to Wavefront, the first dashboard you visit displays two-hour time window charts with real-time data flowing in.
-If you need to see a larger or smaller time window or need to view past data instead of real-time data, use the Time bar to display different time windows.
+If you need to see a larger or smaller time window or need to view past data instead of real-time data, use the time bar to display different time windows.
 You can configure the default time window in [dashboard preferences](dashboards_managing.html#prefs).

 The following 25 second video

 {% include video.html file="5rboi5gh0z" %}

-shows how adjusting time windows via the Time bar affects charts.
+shows how adjusting time windows via the time bar affects charts.

-The first components you see on the Time bar are the Live Data and Custom Date options.
+The first components you see on the time bar are the Live Data and Custom Date options.
 You should choose Live Data when you want to see up-to-date data on the charts.
 If you want to look at past data, then choose Custom Date.
 When you select Custom Date, fields for a start and end time display.
 You can set your time parameters in these fields.

 A set of time window options (10m, 2h, 6h, 12h, 1d, 1w)  display to the right of the Live Data/Custom Date options.
 When Live Data is selected, the time window options will quickly increase or decrease the amount of live data displayed within each chart.
 Choosing a time window while Custom Date is selected adjusts the start time based on the end time.
 For example, if your end time is 3:00 PM and you choose 12h, then the start time is adjusted to 3:00 AM.